Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
 5. If a player does not show up within **10 minutes** of the start time, their opponent wins by default.
 6. If no staff or referee is available, the match will be postponed.
-7. **NoFail will be enforced in all maps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the map regardless of their remaining health at the end.
+7. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they failed the beatmap.
    - Disconnects that occur within a few seconds after the beatmap is started by the referee can be rematched.
 9. If a player disconnects between beatmaps, the match can be delayed up to 15 minutes at most.